PAMELA through a Magnetic Lens: The magnetic lens

 \subsection{An oscillating current sheet}

 In the previous section we considered a simplified magnetic field with a flat current sheet.
-This is clearly not realistic - we know that the current sheet oscillates and extends to large heliolatitudes.
+This is not realistic - we know that the current sheet oscillates and extends to large heliolatitudes.
 Even at solar minimum the current sheet extends up to around $15^\circ$ (from the Wilcox Solar Observatory \cite{WSO}).
 The tilt varies considerably from month to month.
 However we will consider an idealised situation where the tilt remains constant throughout the heliosphere to qualitatively understand the effect of the tilted current sheet on the high energy cosmic ray flux.

+`Tilt' is a slightly misleading term.
+The `tilt' refers to the magnitude of the oscillations of the current sheet which are generated by the angle of the magnetic poles of the sun to its axis of rotation.
+This leads to a corrugated geometry of the current sheet shown in figure \ref{ParticlePaths2}.

-We show a schematic diagram of high energy particle paths in Fig.~\ref{ParticlePaths2}.
-In modulation theory \cite{Burger:1989p2324} the effect of the oscillating current sheet is incorporated taking it to be a flat sheet that gives rise to an overall drift velocity in the plane.
-The oscillations of the current sheet have the effect of increasing the distance travelled by particles traveling along the current sheet and consequently reducing the overall drift velocity.
-At low energies this results in a drift velocity that is lower than the solar wind speed and the inward drift of the cosmic rays is countered by the convection of the solar wind.
+In modulation theory \cite{Burger:1989p2324} the effect of the oscillating current sheet has been incorporated by first taking it to be a flat sheet that gives rise to an overall drift velocity in the ecliptic plane.
+We saw this overall velocity in the toy model of figure 2 with the average velocity of a positively charged particle being along the flat current sheet towards the centre of the heliosphere.
+In the case of a corrugated current sheet the average drift velocity is still along the current sheet Ñ but a particle following the current sheet now has to travel much further to get to the centre of the heliosphere.
+This means the average radial velocity is lower than the solar wind speed and the inward drift of the cosmic rays is countered by the outward convection of the solar wind.